moosetraveller/arcgispro-notes/cogs/using-python-with-atom-on-cogs-computer.md

 ## Language Shell (REPL)
 What is REPL? https://pythonprogramminglanguage.com/repl

+*Note:* To use REPL, it might be useful to use IDLE since it provides auto-complete.

+### Command Prompt as an alternative to IDLE
 1. Open the `Run dialog` with `Win+R`
 2. Type in `cmd` followed by `Enter` to open the Command Prompt
 3. In the Command Prompt, enter `python` also followed by `Enter`